hashicorp/vagrant/README.md

 To learn how to build a fully functional development environment, follow the [getting started guide](https://www.vagrantup.com/docs/getting-started/index.html).

-## Installing the Gem from Git
+## Installing from Source

 If you want the bleeding edge version of Vagrant, we try to keep master pretty stable and you're welcome to give it a shot.
 Please review the installation page [here](https://www.vagrantup.com/docs/installation/source.html).

 ## Contributing to Vagrant

-To install Vagrant from source, please [follow the guide in the Wiki](https://github.com/hashicorp/vagrant/wiki/Installing-Vagrant-from-Source).

-You can run the test suite with:
+Once your Vagrant bundle is installed from Git repository, you can run the test suite with:

     bundle exec rake

 This will run the unit test suite, which should come back all green!

+Please take time to read the [HashiCorp Community Guidelines](https://www.hashicorp.com/community-guidelines) and the [Vagrant Contributing Guide](https://github.com/hashicorp/vagrant/blob/master/.github/CONTRIBUTING.md).

 Then you're good to go!

-If you want to run Vagrant without having to install the gem, you may use `bundle exec`, like so:

-    bundle exec vagrant help

 ### Acceptance Tests